Constitution & Bylaws of the Capital District Democratic Socialists of America

 Section 1 – Composition.
-The Chapter Executive Committee will be composed of the five officers of the Chapter,and the representatives of Chapter Branches.
+The Chapter Executive Committee will be composed of the four officers of the Chapter,and the representatives of Chapter Branches.
 Branch Organizing Committee Chairs and Chairs of the chapter’s Standing Committees serve as non-voting members.
 The Committee shall strive for a balance of identities reflective of the working class of the Capital District.

 Section 2 – Duties.

-A) The Executive Committee administers the affairs of the Chapter and oversees the implementation of the decisions of the Membership Assembly and Membership Meetings; it may also propose policy to the Membership Assembly and Membership Meetings.
-It shall have the power to receive reports of any Committee or Branch, and advise thereon; to call emergency meetings of the Chapter; and to act on any matter that requires immediate and urgent action.
+A) The Executive Committee shall administer the affairs of the Chapter and oversee the implementation of the decisions at any Chapter Meeting, and propose agendas for each Meeting.
+It shall have the power to receive reports of any Committee or Branch, and advise thereon; to call Special meetings of the Chapter; and to act on any matter that requires immediate and urgent action.
 The Executive Committee is the regular executive body of the Chapter, and thus subordinate to its Legislative bodies, the Membership Assembly and Membership Meetings.

-B) The Executive Committee will be responsible for establishing program activities for the chapter, for proposing guidelines and policies that will subsequently be voted on by members of Chapter, for coordinating between Chapter Branches and Committees, and for acting on the organization’s behalf between Capital District DSA meetings, subject to the direction and control of the Chapter.
+- B) The Executive Committee will be responsible for establishing program activities for the chapter, for proposing guidelines and policies that will subsequently be voted on by members of Chapter, for coordinating between Chapter Branches and Committees, and for acting on the organization’s behalf between Capital District DSA meetings, subject to the direction and control of the Chapter.

 Section 3 – Meetings.
-The meetings of the Executive Committee will be held at the call of the Chair at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any three members of the Executive Committee.
+The meetings of the Executive Committee will be held at the call of the Co-Chairs at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any three members of the Executive Committee.
 All members of the Executive Committee must (ordinarily) be given four days oral or written notice of regular Executive Committee Meetings; a 24-hour notice may be given under special emergency circumstances.
 This notice will be shared with Chapter members, and all Chapter members in good standing may attend Executive Committee meetings as observers; members have the right to address the Committee.
 The Executive Committee may meet via teleconference or electronic meeting.
 Minutes of Executive Committee meetings will be made available to the membership.

 Section 4 – Quorum.
 A quorum of 60% (rounding up) of the Executive Committee is required for the transaction of Executive Committee business.
-Either the Chair or the Vice Chair need to be present.
+At least one Co-Chair must be present.

 ARTICLE VII.
 Branches.

-Section 3 – Establishment of Branches.
-A Branch may be chartered at a Membership Meeting upon petition of at least five (5) members of a given constituency.
-A Branch may be dissolved by the Executive Committee if it has not met for at least six (6) months.
+Section 4 – Branch Dissolution.
+A Branch is considered inactive and may be dissolved by the Executive Committee if it has not met for at least six (6) months.
 The Chapter Executive Committee may revoke Branch status for cause, such as for promoting policies contrary to those of the Chapter or national DSA.
 The representative(s) from said Branch must be informed that dissolution is on the agenda when notified of the meeting.
-The decision to dissolve a Branch may be appealed to the next Membership Meeting of the Chapter, during which time said Branch may be continued or re-established.
+The decision to dissolve a Branch may be appealed to the next Membership Meeting of the Chapter.
 Upon dissolution, all property and records of a Branch will be surrendered to the Chapter Executive Committee.